July 27, 2019

 THE WASP WOMAN (1959)

-Dr. Waspy” re-enters the picture and shares his research with Cabot.
-Vanity, thy name is wasp.
-Of course, she is interested in looking younger and after numerous injections, violá, she reveals her new self.
+Excentric “Dr. Waspy” re-enters the picture and shares his research with Cabot.
+Vanity, thy name is Wasp.
+Of course, she needs to look younger, and after a few injections, violá, she reveals her new, confident self.
 From a wasp’s perspective, she could not look more vibrant.
+It becomes her new line of injection cosmetics.
 Then the headaches start.
-A silly, cheap wasp-head mask is attached to Cabot’s head (probably her stunt double), turning her into a blood-sucking vampire wasp.
+A silly, cheap wasp-head mask is attached to Cabot’s stunt double, turning her into a blood-sucking vampire wasp.
 Much easier than what the poster suggests, a wasp's body with Cabot's face.
-Needless to say, the board members immediately vote on a new CEO.
+Hello, CGI.
+Needless to say, the board members will be voting on a new CEO.